 “Honoured.”
-It became apparent to me in this moment that the woman on the other end of the phone line deems it normal for people to not really have a lot of time to listen to what she has to say.
-For Helen, the extraordinary happenings in her life and her family’s lives have been considered unimportant and swept aside by our country’s criminal justice system.
+It became apparent to me in this moment that the woman on the other end of the phone line is used to people not having time to listen to what she has to say.
+For Helen, the extraordinary happenings in her life and her family’s lives have been swept under the rug by our country’s criminal justice system.
 And it’s just so wrong.

 On January 31, 1991, Helen’s 16-year-old nephew Clinton went missing following a party that he attended with his girlfriend in Bowraville in northern New South Wales.